WildMeOrg/old_wildme-docs/docs/developers/wbia/wbia_overview.md

 ## Documentation

-The documentation is built and available online at [wildmeorg.github.io/wildbook-ia/](http://wildmeorg.github.io/wildbook-ia/).
-However, if you need to build a local copy of the source, the following instructions can be used.
+The package documentation is built and available online at [wildmeorg.github.io/wildbook-ia/](http://wildmeorg.github.io/wildbook-ia/).
+To build the docs locally,

 ```
 # checkout the source code